2/21/2025

 CEO, Cavitec

 Thank you Joakim.
 Let me briefly summarize our key strategic priorities.
-We are, as Joakim said, we are not done with the execution of the change program but we are well on the way on the journey.
-We have continuous group wide initiatives going on.
-And in addition, we have a strong focus on the industry segment where we clearly want to see the same development as we have done on Ports and Maritime.
-Among the group wide initiatives are improvements of sourcing and supply chain where we identified a number of areas where we have taken action or intend to take action short term.
-We have an exciting pipeline of new products that will be presented and launched in the year, which we believe will be strengthened our competitiveness.
-And we have started during 2024 with our extended service offering which has proven to be a rewarding strategic decision.
+We are, as Joakim said, we're not done with execution of the CH programme, but we're well on the journey.
+We have continuous group-wide initiatives going on.
+And in addition, we have a strong focus on the industry segment, where we clearly want to see the same development as we have done on Ports America.
+Among the group-wide initiatives are improvements of sourcing and supply chain, where we identified a number of areas where we have taken action or intend to take action short-term.
+We have an exciting pipeline of new products that will be presented and launched during the year, which we believe will be strengthening our competitiveness.
+And we have started during 2024 with our extended service offering, which has proven to be a rewarding strategic decision.
 And we see that there is a good potential for us to managing our installed base globally and harvest on that.
 The good thing with the installed base is also that it's growing every month, every quarter, every year.
-And finally, as Joakim said, cash flow and working capital continue to be the key focus for us also in 2025.
-So let me just quickly summarize some of the key points about Cavitec before we open up for questions.
-We see a good robust underlying market demand, which our recent announced orders clearly demonstrates.
-We have, by the latest changes in the Cavitec management team, created an energetic experienced team and efficient organization, which is the foundation for our continued success.
-Our steadily improved profitability shows that we have made the right strategic purchase and the company is now set and ready for exciting journey ahead of us.
-And finally, we have an attractive offering which perfectly match the needs for the society to transition to Syria missions and a more sustainable world.
+And finally, as Joachim said, cash flow and working capital continue to be the key focus for us also in 2025.
+So let me just quickly summarize some of the key points about Cavitech before we open up for questions.
+We see a good robust underlying market demand which our recent announced orders clearly demonstrates.
+We have by the latest changes in the Cavitech management team created an energetic experienced team and efficient organization which is the foundation for our continued success.
+Our steadily improved profitability shows that we have made the right strategic priorities and the company is now set and ready for exciting journey ahead of us.
+And finally, we have an attractive offering which perfectly matched the needs for the society to transition to zero emissions and a more sustainable world.
 By this, we have come to an end of our presentation and we welcome questions over the phone or by mail through the webcast.

 speaker